sb10/cleanorder/README.md

 	generic "user" of any types it happens to reference.
 This prevents helpers (e.g., readBody/handleError used by ServeHTTP) from being emitted before their first caller in another type’s user section.
   - Emit functions and methods that "use" the type (any function or method that references the type in a signature/body or calls the type's constructors/methods).
 If the type has no constructors or methods, its users are still emitted immediately after the type declaration.
+      - Additionally, const/var declarations that reference the type (e.g.,
+        typed iota `const (...)
+SomeType = iota`) are emitted here with the type’s users, not in the early const/var section.

 - Any remaining `type` blocks that weren't emitted in the typed loop are written next.